 The Roald Dahl Museum is full of hands-on fun for five to twelve year olds – and right next to Great Missenden railway station!
 So the family adventure could start with a train trip through the Chilterns.
 It takes 40 minutes from London Marylebone and you can look out of the window at the wooded hills that helped inspire Roald Dahl’s writing.
 Our feature writer wrote about this and other adventures in the Chilterns in the Guardian.

-- Inside the museum, three galleries illustrate the writer’s life and work with interactive touch screens, chocolate-smelling doors, a Gladiator cockpit, a “Sparkometer” (to test your sparkiness, of course) and much more besides.
+- Inside the museum, three galleries illustrate the writer’s life and work.
+There are interactive touch screens, chocolate-smelling doors, a Gladiator cockpit, a “Sparkometer” (to test your sparkiness, of course) and much more besides.

 - Discover Dahl’s country childhood, his trip to Africa and real-life adventures.
 Sit in a replica of his writing chair or see the small hut where he created such memorable stories for children.

 - The museum gives kids scope to get creative too, with displays designed to inspire storytelling and writing.
 You can make a stop-frame animation or invent nonsense words; in George’s Crafty Kitchen, there are all kinds of drop-in activities, from colouring to trickster trails.

 - How to get to the Roald Dahl museum car-free: follow Good Journey’s directions and get 2 for 1 entry when you came by train!

 3. Cadbury World